 Shelter animals are so vulnerable and need loving care in a comfortable environment to bring out the best in them, making it easier to find forever homes.

 I plan to use my past experiences to contribute to FONBAS’s goal of finding the best forever homes for our boarders as soon as possible.
 Some examples of these experiences include work as a financial reporter and interviewer on live T.V., and close involvement in building and designing interiors for numerous homes.
-On the volunteer front I have supported efforts to make people aware of the true nature of unfairly maligned wolves.
-In addition, I have built playhouses for Project Playhouse, an annual Newport Beach event which aids the homeless.
+On the volunteer front, I have supported efforts to make people aware of the true nature of unfairly maligned wolves.
+In addition, I have built playhouses for Project Playhouse, an annual Newport Beach event that aids the homeless.

 As the saying goes, I hope to put my “heart and hands” into expanding the capacity and services to the already exceptional shelter in Newport Beach.

 Sharon Esterley is a 50+ year Newport Beach resident with a long career, both paid and volunteer, in public and community relations, event planning and fundraising for the County of Orange, American Cancer Society, Orangewood Foundation, OC Transportation Commission, John Wayne Airport Improvement Project and more.
 She has been active as a volunteer or Board member of dozens of Orange County organizations including the American Cancer Society, American Red Cross, YWCA of South OC, Bowers Museum and Newport Beach Centennial.
 She earned her bachelor’s degree from the University of California, Berkeley.
 As avid pet lovers, Sharon and her husband Ron Rubino share their home with 4 dogs, 2 cats and a sometimes friendly Amazon parrot.